verarr/synchrono/README.md

 See the [wiki](https://github.com/verarr/synchrono/wiki/Configuration)

+## Dependencies

+[Custom Time Cycle](https://modrinth.com/mod/customtimecycle) by [eclipseisoffline](https://github.com/eclipseisoffline) is used to make the in-game daylight cycle slow down smoothly.

+[YetAnotherConfigLib](https://modrinth.com/mod/yacl) is used for its configuration API and GUI.

+## Recommendations for other mods

+[Adjusted Phantom Spawns](https://modrinth.com/mod/adjusted-phantom-spawns) let's you change how often phantoms spawn. (useful if the in-game days are longer than usual)

 ## External API usage

 This mod periodically queries some APIs on the internet to retrieve necessary data to function.